 As a homeowner, you will pay for more than just the mortgage amount on your home.
 You will be responsible for property taxes, mortgage insurance, homeowners’ insurance, hazard insurance, repairs, maintenance and utilities, just to name a few.
 All of these items need to be taken into account when purchasing a home.
 To learn more about the costs of home ownership, click here.

 Skipping proper planning

 If you need to sell your current home before purchasing your new home, it is important to know exactly how much you can expect to walk away with after selling your home so that you know what funds you will have available for the next home.
 Navigating this process can be a little tricky, especially in a competitive market where you may find your dream home before your current home sells and be unable to successfully make an offer.
-Luckily, working with the Ellen Krantz Team gives you exclusive access to the Compass Bridge Loan Program, which helps bridge the gap between the home you have and the home you want and will front 6 months’ worth of payments and expenses while you wait for your home to sell.
+Luckily, working with the Krantz Linn Group gives you exclusive access to the Compass Bridge Loan Program, which helps bridge the gap between the home you have and the home you want and will front 6 months’ worth of payments and expenses while you wait for your home to sell.
 To learn more about Compass Bridge Loans, click here.

 Not understanding market fluctuations

 Real estate markets have cycles just like the stock market.
 Like the stock market, it is nearly impossible to perfectly time transactions in the real estate market.
 But you can lean on us to help you understand the current state of the real estate market and how to best leverage various factors to ensure you get the best deal possible and make a smart investment.